 The calculation of the Average Annual Groundwater Deficiency represents that, in general, WRD needs to replenish about 105,385 AFY assuming long-term average conditions over that 30 year period for the water balance to reach equilibrium, the overall change in storage to equal zero, and groundwater levels to remain relatively constant.
-To estimate the current and ensuing year Annual Overdraft, adjustments are made to the Average Annual Groundwater Deficiency for any expected deviations in the current and ensuing water years.
+To estimate the current and ensuing year Annual Overdraft, adjustments are made to the Average Annual Groundwater Deficiency for any expected deviations in the current and ensuing WY's.
 Table 6 presents these adjustments and the calculation of the Annual Overdraft.
-For the current and ensuing water years, the Annual Overdraft is estimated at 99,800 AF and 75,800, respectively.
+For the current and ensuing WY's, the Annual Overdraft is estimated at 101,800 AF and 77,800, respectively.